By Claire Roberts

 Ornella Iannuzzi "Coralline Reef" gold hoops with Tahitian pearls (£3,850).

-Ornella Iannuzzi “Coralline Reef” stud earrings in vermeil with pink freshwater pearls (£300).
+Ornella Iannuzzi “Coralline Reef” stud earrings with pink freshwater pearls (£300).

 Ornella Iannuzzi "Coral Atoll" ring with an Ethiopian Wello opal, set in gold (£POA).